German Potato Salad

 - Freshly ground black pepper

-- Put potatoes into a large pot, cover with cold water by 2"to 3", and add a generous pinch of salt.
-Bring to a boil over medium-high heat, reduce heat to medium, and gently boil until potatoes are tender when pierced with the tip of a knife, 15–20 minutes.
+To a large pot, add the potatoes and enough generously salted cold water to cover by 2 inches.
+Bring to a boil over medium-high heat and cook until the potatoes are tender when poked with a thin knife, 15–20 minutes.